Esri/geotrigger-faker/README.md

-# Geofaker.js
+# Geotrigger Faker

-Tiny utility to fake device updates when testing an application that uses the ArcGIS Geotrigger Service.
+Tiny javascript utility to fake device updates when testing an application that uses the ArcGIS Geotrigger Service.

-You can visit the [demo](http://esri.github.io/geofaker-js) (only works in browsers with CORS support).
+You can visit the [demo](http://esri.github.io/geotrigger-faker) (only works in browsers with CORS support).

 ## Features